Artsy’s viewing rooms are an immersive way to share your best works with Artsy’s top collectors.

-Note: If you would like to upgrade to one of these plans, reach out your liaison or to [email protected].
+Note: If you would like to upgrade to one of these plans, reach out your account representative or account executive, or to [email protected].

 Click “Create viewing room” and enter a title before clicking “Save and continue.”
 Next, you will proceed to the “Overview” section.

 Curator’s tip: To give collectors the best experience, make sure your viewing rooms are each unified around a central concept accompanied by a compelling narrative.
 This could be specific to a single artist, focusing on a particular body of work or highlighting fresh-from-the-studio inventory, or a group of artists whose work shares formal qualities or a common theme.

 - Title: Here, you can edit your viewing room’s title.
 Note that your viewing room must have a title in order to be saved as a draft.

 - Dates: Next, you’ll set dates for the duration of your viewing room.
 Your viewing room will not be visible outside of these dates.
 Note that all times in this field reference UTC.